microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-clearpresence.md

 ## Response
 If successful, this method returns a `200 OK` response code.

-If the presence session did not exist, this method returns a `404 NotFound` response code.
+If the presence session does not exist, this method returns a `404 NotFound` response code.

-## Examples
+## Example

-### Example 1: Clear the application's presence session
-Below example shows the application with ID `22553876-f5ab-4529-bffb-cfe50aa89f87` updating its presence session for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`.
+The following example shows the application with ID `22553876-f5ab-4529-bffb-cfe50aa89f87` that clears its presence session for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`.

-#### Request
+### Request

 <!-- {
   "blockType": "request",